 There are some chemical disinfectants, including bleach, 75% ethanol, peracetic acid and chloroform, that may kill the virus on surfaces.

 But if the virus is already in your body, putting those substances on your skin or under your nose won’t kill it, the World Health Organization says.
-Not to mention, those chemicals can harm you.
+And those chemicals can harm you.

 There’s no evidence from the outbreak that eating garlic, sipping water every 15 minutes or taking vitamin C will protect people from the new coronavirus.
-Same goes for using essential oils, colloidal silver and steroids.
+Same goes for using essential oils or colloidal silver.

 Some people with coronavirus have mild or no symptoms.
 And in some cases, symptoms don’t appear until up to 14 days after infection.